 The only thing I could find about ME online seemed to be either depressing (the ME-association) or miraculous (LP) – there was nothing in between.
 I therefore decided that “I have to fix this myself” and I started reading.
 I read everything from self-help books to psychology.
-I also read Live Landmark’s book about her illness and way back.

 I could feel how this either drained or filled me with energy

 Eventually I seemed to see a pattern in the different theories.
 Especially an exercise in one of the books which made an impression: Here I had to first think of everything that was sad in the world and then think of everything that was good.
 I could feel how this either drained or filled me with energy.
 My solution was to use the power of thought and to self-medicate myself with endorphin-happiness hormones.